Bob-Playground/WWDC-Stuff/2020/10163-OC-Runtime-Changes/Transcript-Edited.md

 And this saves us the overhead of allocating a **tiny number object** for every case like this, which can be a significant win.

-Tagged Pointer's value is obfuscated
+Tagged Pointer's value is obfuscated.
 Just a quick aside, these values are actually **obfuscated by combining them with a randomized value that's initialized at process startup**.
 This is a **security measure** that **makes it difficult to forge a tagged pointer**.

 We'll ignore this for the rest of the discussion, since it's just an extra layer on top.